Michael Gilbert (goldsmith): Career

 Regent Morton bought a gold tablet from him for £22 Scots to give to Sir Thomas Musgrave, Captain of Bewcastle.
 In 1575 Gilbert and George Heriot petitioned Morton against Edward Hart who claimed he should be a master goldsmith despite not meeting the criteria.
 Morton was persuaded to support the "liberty" of the craft incorporation, and soon after Hart accepted that he should make a "masterpiece" in the workshop of Heriot or William Cok.
 Hart was made a master of the goldsmith craft on 22 December 1575.

 He was made Deacon of the goldsmiths in June 1576 but refused the appointment.
 In 1579 he was one of the burgesses appointed to carry the "paill" or canopy at the Entry of James VI into Edinburgh.
 On that occasion James VI was given a cupboard of silver gilt plate.
 Gilbert advised a committee on this gift, but the silver was made by other goldsmiths including Edward Hart, Thomas Annand, George Heriot, Adam Craig and William Cok or Cokky.

 James Stewart, Earl of Arran made the town of Edinburgh watch nightly for his enemies in 1585.
 He came in April to check and found Michael Gilbert and his wife in the street.
 Gilbert said he had sent a substitute or deputy.
 Arran became angry with this and chased him to his house, beating him with his baton.
-The town was closed its gates against Arran for a time after this.
+The town closed its gates against Arran for a time after this.

 In June 1586 the Earl of Bothwell and his wife Margaret Douglas sold him rights to the crops of the lands of Traprain and Hailes.
 In 1588 a hoard of counterfeit hardhead two pence pieces were found buried in the cellar of house belonging to him in Leith.

 The goldsmith and financier Thomas Foulis was one of his apprentices.
 Gilbert and Foulis provided New Year's day gifts to the king in January 1589.
 His nephew David Gilbert was commissioned by William Fairlie to remodel a jewel presented to Anne of Denmark during her Entry to Edinburgh.

 Michael Gilbert died on 24 September 1590.

 Marriages and family

 He married Sibilla Wycht (d.
 1584).
+They acquired property at Ravelston from John Simpson and Kathrene Murehead in 1563.
 Their children included: